nagydani/seedling/sprout/TUTORIAL.md

 ```

 You can immediately notice three important characteristics
-of Seed:
+of Sprout:

  * There is a space between the opening quote of the
    string literal.
 This is due to the extremely simple
-   parsing rules of Seed.
+   parsing rules of Sprout.
 We will talk more about them
    later.
-In short, words in Seed are separated by one
+In short, words in Sprout are separated by one
    or more whitespace characters or newlines.
 And the
    opening quotation mark is also just a word.